Data Protection (GDPR)

 The GDPR is similar to the Data Protection Act (DPA) 1998 (which schools already comply with), but strengthens many of the DPA’s principles.
 The main changes are:

-In line with GDPR requirements, we have updated our Data Protection Policy and Privacy Notice.
+In line with GDPR requirements, we update our Data Protection Policy and Privacy Notices annually.

 Pilsley Primary School Data Protection Policy